-On the other hand, if the steel casting endures low loads at room temperatures, it would be easy to weld.
+On the other hand, if the casting endures low loads at room temperature, it would be easy to weld.
 Even if the weld is not the best and fails at some point, the consequences would not be serious.

-If the casting has demanding service conditions or is irreplaceable, it would be better to give it to a professional for welding.
+If the casting has demanding service conditions or is irreplaceable, it would be best to give it to a professional for welding.

-If the workpiece expands or bends even slightly, the casting might not serve its original purpose anymore.
+If the workpiece expands or bends even slightly, it might not be able to serve its original purpose anymore.
 Furthermore, cast steel with distortion is very hard, if not impossible, to correct.

 The key to prevent distortion is to avoid fast and uneven temperature changes in the workpiece.
 Some basic measures to avoid distortion are: